stonemjs/docs/src/docs/architecture/providers.md

 - Use config injection (`blueprint.get(...)`)
 - Keep dependencies explicit and controlled

-Your future self — or the next developer — will thank you.
+Your future self, or the next developer, will thank you.

 ## Summary

 While service providers are powerful, they are not the default way to configure your app.
-Use them when you need control over the **initialization dimension** — and prefer decorators and blueprint-based configuration for everything else.
+Use them when you need control over the **initialization dimension**, and prefer decorators and blueprint-based configuration for everything else.

-Think of providers as your advanced toolkit — precise, low-level, and perfect for libraries or complex orchestration.
+Think of providers as your advanced toolkit, precise, low-level, and perfect for libraries or complex orchestration.
 But for common scenarios, let the Continuum guide you: configure declaratively, and only dive deeper when you must.

 Here’s what to remember: